-25% for 1990s plantings and 30% for post 1999 plantings when compared to growth of unimproved stands.
+Improvements of up to 25% for post 1990s plantings5 have been observed.
+Goulding6 has noted two large companies with improvements of 20% for 1980s plantings, 25% for 1990s plantings and 30% for post 1999 plantings when compared to growth of unimproved stands.
 Nevertheless it should not be assumed that all areas will respond in this way.
 On lesser sites, additional productivity can be a lot less.

-Katz used the national yield tables from the National Exotic Forest Description (NEFD) tables from 1991.
+Katz used the national yield tables from the National Exotic Forest Description7 (NEFD) tables from 1991.
 These tables provide yield data from national surveys representing forest managers' operational experiences with stock planted many decades earlier.
-The national MAI was 17m/ha/annum.
+The national MAI was 17m3/ha/annum.
 Extrapolating the gains indicated above would represent a reduction in the typical 29 year rotation of some 7 years.